ammar-abu-yaman/FSM2Java/README.md

 ### Running the compiler only

-To run the compiler commandline tool
+To run the compiler command line tool

 * Clone the project into a folder on your local machine using ```git clone https://github.com/ammar-abu-yaman/FSM2Java.git```